ff13dfly/iNFT/README.md

 - Create PoW iNFT asset.

-- Even the `Anchor Network` crashed, the asset created on `Etherum Network` is also valid.
+- Even the `Anchor Network` crashed, the asset created on `Ethereum Network` is also valid.

 ### Workflow

-- Create a `Salt` on `Etherum Network`, it is related to `Bitcoin Network`.
+- Create a `Salt` on `Ethereum Network`, it is related to `Bitcoin Network`.

 - Using the `Salt` as parameter to mint iNFT on substate `Anchor Network`.

-- `Bridge` package the mintings and save the merkel root hash on `Etherum Network`.
+- `Bridge` package the mintings and save the merkel root hash on `Ethereum Network`.

 - When want to create the asset of iNFT on `Anchor Network`, write the iNFT data and supply the merkel path.